Quasar: Development of physical understanding (1960s)

 The accretion-disc energy-production mechanism was finally modeled in the 1970s, and black holes were also directly detected (including evidence showing that supermassive black holes could be found at the centers of this and many other galaxies), which resolved the concern that quasars were too luminous to be a result of very distant objects or that a suitable mechanism could not be confirmed to exist in nature.
-By 1987 it was "well accepted" that this was the correct explanation for quasars, and the cosmological distance and energy output of quasars was accepted by almost all researchers.
+By 1987, it was "well accepted" that this was the correct explanation for quasars, and the cosmological distance and energy output of quasars were accepted by almost all researchers.